namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 None
 ```

-Since every `Variable` except for inputs are the result of an operation, each
+Since every `Variable` except for inputs is the result of an operation, each
 `Variable` has an associated `grad_fn`, which is the `torch.autograd.Function`
-that is used to compute the backward step (for inputs it is `None`):
+that is used to compute the backward step.
+For inputs it is `None`:

 ```python
 In [11]: y.grad_fn